vineyard-bloom/bloom-layout/docs/modals.md

 # Modals

+Modal is a fully accessible dialog that announces itself to the screen, traps tab focus (and shift+tab), and resets focus on open and close to ensure that keyboard users can't access content behind it.
+It closes on 'x', 'ESC' key, and clicking on the gray semi-opaque background.

 Modal should be rendered once to the screen, ideally having its contents and closing functionality handled via Redux.

 For recommended implementation, see [docs related to integrating with redux](https://github.com/vineyard-bloom/bloom-layout/blob/master/docs/alert-and-modal-with-redux.md).